Authorised Push Payment Fraud

 You should always report any scam you’ve been a victim of to your bank first.
 If the bank says no, Refundee can help present arguments to help you get money lost to fraud from your bank.

-If you’ve lost money to a push payment scam, Refundee can manage your case for you, as an FCA regulated claims management company.
+• If you’ve lost money to a push payment scam, Refundee can manage your case for you, as an FCA regulated claims management company.
 If you’d like us to do this for you, start the process by filling out our scam refund claim form.
-Our fee is 15% plus VAT on anything that we get back, and we don't charge anything if we are not successful.
-For larger cases, the fee is subject to a maximum of £10k plus VAT per case.
+Check our our fair and simple fees page to understand about how we charge.

 Remember you don’t need to use a company like Refundee, you could work your case yourself for free!
 If you’d like to get a refund yourself, you can do this by following our bank transfer refund guide.